Shell1010/AQW-md/Other Guides/Stats & Misc.md

 - 3 Stack = 1.0
 - 4 Stack and above = 1.5

 For recording damage, it only records the most recent 10 seconds.
 If your nuke exceeds 10 seconds, it will not add any extra damage and just waste time.
-[Refer to this amazing animation made by SLGMA for an example of how the damage changes if you exceed 10 seconds.](https://streamable.com/msrl8)
+[Refer to this amazing animation made by SLGMA for an example of how the damage changes if you exceed 10 seconds.](https://streamable.com/msrl8) Do understand that the damage recorded during this time period doesn’t take into outgoing modifiers.
+So if you did 5000 with 1.2 all out, it does 5000/1.2 and that will be your raw damage that is recorded.
+However, it does take into account weapon boosts and crits.

 The total damage done during that timespan is then multiplied by any additional all-out, mag-out, phy-out, dot-out (if nuke is dot) buffs, then multiplied by the rift modifiers below.
 I'm going to refer to the [[Shadow Stalker of Time#Extra information|SSOT Guide]] as it provides an example of how you'd calculate the final "damage recorded".
 Divide the damage recorded by any outgoing damage modifiers **BEFORE** putting in the multiplier for nukes, as nukes record the raw damage unaffected by outgoing damage modifiers.
 The only modifier that is considered to be part of the raw damage would be crit modifiers.